 Wayne Literary Review

 The Wayne Literary Review is an annually published magazine of local and national literary writing.
-The Review publishes fiction, creative non-fiction, poetry, comic strips, and visual art.
+The Review publishes fiction, creative non-fiction, poetry, comic strips and visual art.
 Wayne State students and local writers and artists are encouraged to submit; while the magazine does draw work from a national pool of submissions "to reach a large, diverse audience," their "chief goal" remains the showcasing of "the literary talent of Wayne State University and Detroit at large."

-Visit wlr.submittable.com for submissions guidelines.
+Visit wlr.submittable.com for submission guidelines.

 Wayne State Comics Collective

 Are you interested in visual narratives?
 The ways that the visual and the literary can build on one another to tell a story?
 Do you just like great comic books?
-The Wayne State Comics Collective is a group of students, faculty, and comic fans in general, dedicated to reading and discussing comics, graphic novels, graphic memoirs, and the scholarship surrounding these hybrid forms.
+The Wayne State Comics Collective is a group of students, faculty and comic fans in general, dedicated to reading and discussing comics, graphic novels, graphic memoirs, and the scholarship surrounding these hybrid forms.
 The collective meets monthly.

 Join their Facebook group to keep up on meeting times and the comics and graphic works currently under discussion.

 WSU Video Game Scholarly Interest Group